stites/stites.io/posts/2018-11-02-hasktorch-release.md

 arbitrary list-of-lists and gives us a torch tensor.

 ```
--- :set -XTupleSections in ghci or add this language pragma
+-- Using the TupleSections language pragma
 mkExactData :: IO (Tensor '[4, 2], Tensor '[4, 1])
 mkExactData = (,)
   <$> unsafeMatrix